neskk/proxyscanner/README.md

 - Cleanup queries - proxies stuck on testing status + old tests + old and bad proxies.
 - Add PWD of start.py to all paths.
 - Add IP2Proxy database and check these IPs for valuable proxies.
 Also check if other proxies are present or not - indicador.
-- Database connection limit: see if we can effectively reuse connections instead of having one per thread
-- Consider ways to allocate proxies in manager to reduce stress on database.
 - User Agent generator:
     - Grab data from: https://www.whatismybrowser.com/guides/the-latest-user-agent
     - (firefox -> windows)